NZSmartie/CoAP.Net/Readme.md

 ## About

-This library encodes and decodes CoAP protocol packets that is transport agnostic.
-IT also provides a CoapClient and CoapServer for communicating over CoAP
+This library is a transport agnostic implementation of the Constraint Application Protocol (CoAP - RFC 7252) for .Net Standard.

 Since CoAP is designed for unreliable transport layers.
 (6LoWPAN, UDP, etc...) it made sense to not worry about the transport implementaions and allow the applicatrion to provide their own.